spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 **Quote.** _“There they are, my favorite contestants!
 Nice hit out there, big guy!
 You know, our former director found these broadcasts ‘distasteful,’ but the way I see it, we’re providing a valuable service.
 Public interest in history is at an all-time high, viewership is through the roof, and more importantly, so is ad revenue!”_

-**Suggested Names.** A.R.
-Cadenski, Bertram Lockhart, George Claude Barnum
+**Suggested Names.** A.J.
+Cadinski, Bertram Lockhart, George Claude Barnum

 <aside class="block-torn-paper">